haroldE30/contactapi-ws/README.md

 * Before running the applicaton make sure you have setup your environment correctly.

 1. Open terminal and navigate to 'contactapi-ws' directory
-2. type command: mvn spring-boot:run
+2. Type command: mvn spring-boot:run